 Blade and Edge Integrity

 The construction is simple but occasionally feels a bit sloppy.
 Our testers found that the locking mechanism regularly took some two-handed fiddling to disengage.
-Otherwise, the knife seems durable and up to years of light-duty service.
+Otherwise, the knife seems durable and ready for years of light-duty service.

-This tiny knife virtually disappears in a pocket.
-For the occasional knife user, the compact stature and light weight will be very welcome.
-There are holes in the frame that can be threaded with a mid- to large-sized key ring.
+This small knife virtually disappears in a pocket.
+For the occasional knife user, the compact stature and low weight will be very welcome.
+There are holes in the frame that can be threaded with a mid- to a large-sized key ring.

-One who purchases and carries this knife for occasional and/or emergency usage will be pleased with years of reliable service.
+One who purchases and carries this knife for occasional or emergency use will be pleased with years of reliable service.
 In nothing more than periodic usage, the quirks of the locking mechanism will go virtually unnoticed.
 The compact size and light weight will virtually disappear in a purse or pocket.